coverclock/com-diag-hazer/README.md

 units which are equipped with an intertial measurement unit with a gyroscope and accellerometers.

-    ODO         0m (     1571m) ±        0m                                IMU
+    ODO      7.671mi     12.345km (     42.185mi     67.890km ) ±       0m IMU

-ODO indicates the resettable and semi-persistent odometer reading available from some u-blox modules.
+ODO indicates the resettable and semi-persistent odometer reading available from some u-blox modules, in both miles and kilometers (the native units are meters), along with the error estimate in meters.

     NED         -5mm/s north         -2mm/s east        -41mm/s down (3)   IMU